CahootsMalone/interstate-76-stuff/running-interstate-76-gog-release-using-dxwnd.md

 1. Install the GOG release of Interstate '76.
 1. Identify the location of the Interstate '76 executable.
 The default is `C:/GOG Games/Interstate 76/i76.exe`.
 1. Download DxWnd (available [here](https://sourceforge.net/projects/dxwnd/)).
 Place the contents of its archive file in a convenient location (no installation is required).
+    * You may require a program like [7-Zip](https://www.7-zip.org/) to extract the contents of the DxWnd archive file.
-Run `dxwnd.exe`.
+1. Run `dxwnd.exe`.

     ![The DxWnd directory.](images/img-dxwnd-directory.png)

+1. Download the `Interstate-76-GOG-Release.dxw` file contained in this repository by right-clicking [this link](Interstate-76-GOG-Release.dxw) and selecting "Save Link As...".
+This file contains DxWnd configuration information.
-1. Download [the `Interstate-76-GOG-Release.dxw` file](Interstate-76-GOG-Release.dxw) (it contains DxWnd configuration information).
-In DxWnd, select *File > Import...* and import the file.
-A new target will be created.
+1. In DxWnd, select *File > Import...* and import the `dxw` file you just downloaded.
+A new target will be created within DxWnd with the name "Interstate 76 (GOG Release)".
+    * If no target appears (this is rare but was reported once; the cause is unknown), create the target manually by following the steps in [the **DxWnd Target Configuration** section](#dxwnd-target-configuration), then jump to [the **Running Interstate '76** section](#running-interstate-'76).
 1. Right-click on the target and select *Modify*.
 1. If necessary, update the *Path* field to match the location of the Interstate '76 executable.
 Click *OK*.